 Understanding and applying Children's Education Management policies can be complex.
-CEM's role is to manage the education compensation and benefits programs which consists of the management of Departmental Foreign Service Education Allowances and related care allowances, such as Family Reunion Travel, Education, Post-Secondary Shelter Allowance, special education on behalf of dependent children of CAF members.
+CEM's role is to manage the education compensation and benefits programs.
+This includes the management of Departmental Foreign Service Education Allowances and related care allowances, such as Family Reunion Travel, Education, Post-Secondary Shelter Allowance, special education on behalf of dependent children of CAF members.